AlikSF/NEWCRM/README.md

 - `inbox_messages` - Messages within threads
 - `notifications` - User notifications

-All data persists in your browser's localStorage.
+All data is securely stored in the cloud database.